github/codeql/python/ql/lib/design.md

 # The Python libraries

 The Python libraries are a collection of libraries for analysing Python code.
-Everythng can be imported by importing `python.qll`.
+Everything can be imported by importing `python.qll`.

 ## The analysis layers